Volunteer with Orangutans

-This will be a trip which will stay with you forever, possibly you are planning a holiday and would like to do something rewarding or you just love wildlife, we can't recommend orangutan volunteer programs highly enough.
 You can apply through an international travel sending agency or direct with a local organisation.
 You might be aksed to pay a fee, this can include a whole package including flights, accommodation, transfers, meals and in country support and a donation which goes towards the general running costs of a wildlife sanctuary and also saving natural habitat.
 This donation which helps keep orangutan conservation centres operational all year round and goes towards creating education outreach projects.

 Reviews & Testimonals

 "I can't actually think of one favourite moment as I enjoyed the whole experience.
 Being able to work so closely with the orangutans was a truly amazing experience, they are such special, intelligent animals and I loved every minute of my time there.” - Jennifer Ravat, a previous volunteer with The Great Projects

 "For me, the relationships we developed with the orang utans made each day a special one – whether it was giving Anne a bath; watching Rosalinda sleeping in her hammock; giving Joey a cuddle; trying to stop Amoi from running underneath the buildings; taking the babies out on the ropes; watching those orang utans who have already been rehabilitated swinging in the trees; or hundreds of other experiences we had each day that made us realise how lucky we were to be there."
 Michelle Hatfield, previous volunteer with Travellers Worldwide